-Use of Furnace as a Construction Heater
+Use of Furnace as Construction Heater

-These units are not recommended for construction heater during any phase of construction.
+These units are not recommended for use as a construction heater during any phase of construction.
 Very low return air temperature, harmful vapors and operation of the unit with clogged or misplaced filters will damage the unit.